puppetlabs/puppet-docs/source/guides/inventory_service.markdown

 Starting with Puppet 2.6.7, puppet master servers offer API access to the [facts][] reported by every node.
 You can use this API to get complete info about any node, and to search for nodes whose facts meet certain criteria.

-* Puppet Dashboard and Puppet Enterprise's console use the inventory service to provide a search function and display each node's complete facts on the node's page.
-(PE does this by default.
-[See here for instructions on activating Dashboard's inventory support](/dashboard/manual/1.2/configuring.html#enabling-inventory-support).)
+* Puppet Enterprise's console use the inventory service to provide a search function and display each node's complete facts on the node's page.
 * Your own custom applications can access any node's facts via the inventory service.